-There is no place by where I live If I can get someone to take it away for free I'll give them a call Seems like more work to go to a specific location to recycle than just storing Inconvenience it, giving it away, or disposing of it. inconvenience It's easier to keep at home It is an incredibly complicated arrangement requiring an advanced appointment and it's easier to keep at nome hours of time.
+There is no place by where I live If I can get someone to take it away for free I'll give them a call Seems like more work to go to a specific location to recycle than just storing it, giving it away, or disposing of it.
+Inconvenience It's easier to keep at home It is an incredibly complicated arrangement requiring an advanced appointment and 3 it's easier to keep at nome hours of time.
 It's easier to throw it away or keep it in storage until I eventually throw it It is heavy and I don't know where to take it.
-No car. out it is neavy and ruon't know where to take it.
+No car. out The avy and rubh t know where to take it.
 No car.
 Takes to much time.
 Recycling stations are often not open at convenient It's inconvenient times.
-I usually keep leftover paint for touch ups anyway. it 3 moonvenient Because I don't own a car so it's a pain in the ass to walk to a rare out of the It's inconvenient- the locations are all out of my way and the hours are limited way facility · · Because I Walk EVERYWHERE I Gooooo Need to find the locations of convenience Don't have the time to go there No time don't use enough to take the time to go drive and drop it off someplace. no way to get it to the site Hassle to make drop off arrangements not close to a facility Hazardous waste site is too far away.
-Not convenient too far from my home i am unlikely because i believe that it is a crutch to go all the way to the Not in my area building to recycle paint Not iff fifty area I don't have a car and it's easier to leave it in the basement of my building the city/county site has too long of a line. take way too much time to just drop off where people give away free items. the city/county site has too long of a line.
-Take way too much time to just drop on I don't have a car so to hard to get it through Time I dont hvae an excess of 100 gallons, that it so much and it seems like it To time concuming takes too much time To time consuming I don't want to go to the recycling place.
+I usually keep leftover paint for touch ups anyway. it's inconvenient Because I don't own a car so it's a pain in the ass to walk to a rare out of the It's inconvenient- the locations are all out of my way and the hours are limited way facility It's inconvenient- the locations are all out of my way and the hours are limited Because I Walk EVERYWHERE I Gooooo Need to find the locations of convenience Don't have the time to go there No time don't use enough to take the time to go drive and drop it off someplace. no way to get it to the site Hassle to make drop off arrangements not close to a facility Hazardous waste site is too far away.
+Not convenient too far from my home i am unlikely because i believe that it is a crutch to go all the way to the Not in my area building to recycle paint Not in my area I don't have a car and it's easier to leave it in the basement of my building the city/county site has too long of a line. take way too much time to just drop off where people give away free items. the city/county site has too long of a line.
+Take way too much time to just drop on I don't have a car so to hard to get it through Time I dont hvae an excess of 100 gallons, that it so much and it seems like it To time consuming takes too much time To time consuming I don't want to go to the recycling place.
 Too far from.home I doubt the location to do so is convenient to me Too much effort for only a few cans of paint I have 2 babies and it's difficult to go out with them.
 Too much hassle I have no local place to recycle paint.
 Too much work I have no transportation. too much work I'm busy with other projects Transportation reasons